cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("clubSandwich")` and `r pkg("metafor")` provide functions to impute variance-covariance matrix for multivariate meta-analysis.
 - `r pkg("metafuse")` uses a fused lasso to merge covariate estimates across a number of independent datasets.
 - `r pkg("metapower")` provides power analysis for meta-analysis and meta-regression. `r pkg("POMADE")` does the same for the overall average effect size in a meta-analysis of dependent effect sizes.
 - `r pkg("PRISMA2020")` produces an interactive flow diagram that conforms to PRISMA 2020 version, `r pkg("PRISMAstatement")` also generates flowcharts conforming to the PRISMA statement.
+- `r pkg("reappraised")` provides tools for checking the integrity of groups of trials
 - Several packages provide assistance in digitising data from published figures: `r pkg("metaDigitise")` and `r pkg("juicr")` provide graphical interfaces and accept various input formats. `r pkg("digitize")` has a more limited range of facilities.

 #### Fitting the model

 - Four packages provide the inverse variance weighted, Mantel-Haenszel, and Peto methods: `r pkg("epiR")`, `r pkg("meta")`, `r pkg("metafor")`, and `r pkg("rmeta")`.